 Keep reading for the top 12 items to add to your packing list for Disney World.

-Masks are still required when traveling by mass transport, such as by plane, so many guests were probably already traveling with a few on hand.
+Masks are still required when traveling by mass transport, such as by plane, so if you’ll be traveling by train or some other means of mass transport, be sure to pack a mask so you don’t get denied boarding.

 What you pack for your hair is totally up to personal preference.